Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Example of explicit formulas

 where $a(s), b(s)$ are given by \eqref{eqn:a-b-t-J-t-HaarU}.
 It follows by Proposition \ref{prop:HaarU-a-b-s-monotonicity} that both $f$ and $g$ are increasing function of $s$ in the interval $(\lambda_1^2-1, \lambda_2^2-1)$.

-Then we deduce the following result in the same was as Theorem \ref{thm:Brown-HaarUnitary-x-t-gamma}.
+Then we deduce the following result in the same way as Theorem \ref{thm:Brown-HaarUnitary-x-t-gamma}, as a special case of Theorem \ref{thm:Brown-addition-R-diag-elliptic-pushforward}.
 We leave details for interested readers. \begin{theorem} The support of the Brown measure of $u+g_{t,\gamma}$ is the deformed single ring where the inner boundary is the circle centered at the origin with radius $\sqrt{(1-t)_+}$, and the outer boundary is the ellipse twisted by angle $\alpha$, centered at the origin, with semi-axes $\frac{t+|\gamma|+1}{\sqrt{t+1}}$ and $\frac{t-|\gamma|+1}{\sqrt{t+1}}$.

 Moreover, the Brown measure of $u+g_{t,\gamma}$ is the push-forward map of the Brown measure of $u+c_t$ under the map $\Phi_{t,\gamma}$ defined as

 where $((1-t)_+)-1<s<t$, $f(s), g(s)$ are defined by \eqref{eqn:Haar-x-t-gamma-semi-axes}. \end{theorem}